miller46/jm-code/README.md

 # jm-code

-Bot that syncs with GitHub and spawns agents to write code, review pull request, and fix issues in a loop.
+Bot that syncs with GitHub and spawns agents to write code, review pull requests, and fix issues in a loop.

 ```
-Issue → Dev Agent → PR → Review Agents → Fix/Re-review loop → Merge
+Issue → Write code → Pull request → Review → Fix/Re-review loop → Merge
 ```

+Detects and fixes automated CI/CD issues as well (configured inside destination repo)

 ## Projects Built By Agents Using `jm-code`